Protocol Wars: DoD model vs X.25/X.75 vs proprietary standards

+Computer manufacturers developed proprietary protocol suites such as IBM's Systems Network Architecture (SNA), Digital Equipment Corporation's (DEC's) DECnet, Xerox's Xerox Network Systems (XNS, based on PUP) and Burroughs' BNA.
+By the end of the 1970s, IBM's networking activities were, by some measures, two orders of magnitude larger in scale than the ARPANET.
+During the late 1970s and most of the 1980s, there remained a lack of open networking options.
+Therefore, proprietary standards, particularly SNA and DECnet, as well as some variants of XNS (e.g., Novell NetWare and Banyan VINES), were commonly used on private networks, becoming somewhat "de facto" industry standards.
+Ethernet, promoted by DEC, Intel, and Xerox, outcompeted MAP/TOP, promoted by General Motors and Boeing.
+DEC was an exception among the computer manufactures in supporting the peer-to-peer approach.

 In the US, the National Science Foundation (NSF), NASA, and the United States Department of Energy (DoE) all built networks variously based on the DoD model, DECnet, and IP over X.25.

 Internet–OSI Standards War

-The early research and development of standards for data networks and protocols culminated in the Internet–OSI Standards War in the late 1980s and early 1990s.
+The early research and development of standards for data networks and protocols culminated in the Internet–OSI Standards War in the 1980s and early 1990s.
 Engineers, organizations and nations became polarized over the issue of which standard would result in the best and most robust computer networks.
 Both standards are open and non-proprietary in addition to being incompatible, although "openness" may have worked against OSI while being successfully employed by Internet advocates.